P2: Structured, Parseable Output

 - Human-formatted tables as the only output mode with no JSON alternative.

-`agentnative check --principle 2 .` against your CLI to see each.
+against the CLI under test to see each.